 Choose the Account Settings page using the top-right menu, which displays the Operator API Key.
 Make a note of this key before moving on to the next section.

-To make the use of the code examples shown throughout this walkthrough as simple as possible, we recommend you export your Operator API Key at the start of your terminal session.
-This will save you needing to insert it into every request later on where
+To make use of the code examples shown throughout this walkthrough as simple as possible, we recommend you export your Operator API Key at the start of your terminal session.
+This will save you needing to insert it into every request.
+For example, in your user profile (such as

 As more types of API key are introduced, export these as well using the specified names in the examples that require them.
 For example,